sashadev-sky/Python-for-Networking/README.md

 # Equivalent to socket(family=AF_INET, type=SOCK_STREAM, proto=0)
 ss = socket()  # <socket.socket fd=3, family=AddressFamily.AF_INET, type=SocketKind.SOCK_STREAM, proto=0, laddr=('0.0.0.0', 0)>
 ```

+* **Note**: we have to use the same socket type for the client and the server when we are building applications oriented to passing messages with sockets.

 ## Basic socket client